Collision induced coherence in plasma and Branching Ratio in multilevel system: Acknowledgement

 \section{Acknowledgement}

+We thank Marlan Scully for his support on this work.
 This work is supported by the Robert.
-A. Welch Foundation (Grant A-1261), and Y.R. gratefully acknowledges the support from the UNT Research Initiation Grant and the summer fellowship UNT program.
+A. Welch Foundation (Grant A-1261), D. S. thanks the support from the Fujian Provincial Natural Science Foundation(2018I0019), Science Technology innovation project of Xiamen(3502Z20183062),Y.R. gratefully acknowledges the support from the UNT Research Initiation Grant.